 S3Model Data Analysis¶

-The real value in data and especially in semantically computable data is in how you can use it after it is captured.
-Each implementation will have different analysis requirements from static reports to dynamic dashboards and decision support.
+The real value in data and especially in semantically computable data is in how you can use it after it is recorded.
+Every implementation has different analysis requirements from static reports to dynamic dashboards and decision support.
 S3Model data is designed to accommodate all of these use cases.

 In many cases XQuery is a natural choice for analyzing data.
 However, there is excellent support in all major programming languages for XML data and implementers may choose to develop in their favorite programming language.